gitgiant/giant_backdoor/README.md

 Disable or Enable Windows Accessibility options through the conifguration menu (currently not working)

-To run, open a command prompt in project folder with Administrator Privilege and type in `python backdoor.py`
+To run, open a command prompt in project folder with Administrator Privilege and type in `python backdoor.py` or run compiled backdoor.exe in /backdoor/ folder as Admin.

 Requirements: